goauthentik/authentik/website/integrations/services/minio/index.md

 }
 ```

-This mapping will result in the default MinIO `readwrite` policy being applied to all users.
+This mapping applies the default MinIO `readwrite` policy to all users.
 If you want to create a more granular mapping based on authentik groups, use an expression like this:

 ```python
 if ak_is_group_member(request.user, name="Minio admins"):